 Each member and participant will recognize their responsibilities for taking an active part in League affairs.

 Membership is conditioned upon the member complying with the League’s Constitution and By-Laws, Lexington County Rules, USSSA’s Constitution, By-Laws, and Rules.
-That any violation thereof is subject to disciplinary measures as may be taken by the League, including disbarment, suspension, the issuance of restrictions and conditions upon an individual’s membership, the issuance of conditions for compliance to avoid a harsher action from being taken, or any combination of the above.
+Any violation thereof is subject to disciplinary measures as may be taken by the League, including disbarment, suspension, the issuance of restrictions and conditions upon an individual’s membership, the issuance of conditions for compliance to avoid a harsher action from being taken, or any combination of the above.

 ARTICLE II-NOMINATION, ELECTION, AND TERM OF OFFICE